USING THE BIRTH CONTROL PATCH

 b) remove the patch and immediately apply the 1st patch of a new pack with no break in between.

-You must be sure to apply your next patch on time and never go longer than 7 days without wearing one in order to be protected from pregnancy throughout the whole month.
+In order to be protected from pregnancy for the whole month, you must be sure to apply your next patch on time and never go longer than 7 days without wearing one.
 Periods that occur while using the patch are a result of taking a break from hormones.
 Taking no hormone break or a shorter than 7 day break to lighten or skip periods is safe.

 Tips for using the patch: